-Vision for California
+Vision for LAKE ELSINORE

 In recent years the State seems to be more concerned with the rights of criminals than they are about the rights of victims.
 What has been dubbed “criminal justice reform” normally comes in the form of the reduction or elimination of punishment for real crimes committed against citizens that deserve justice.